-A recently published article opined that the reason fewer and fewer men are interested in marriage or long-term relationships is because they have easy access to sex through text messages, dating apps, and streaming internet porn.
-In other words, they don’t have to try to win affection by making themselves presentable, having a good education and a good job, showing confidence, or doing any of the emotional labor required to be intimate with someone.
+A recently published article opined that the reason fewer and fewer men are interested in marriage or long-term relationships is that they have easy access to sex through text messages, dating apps, and streaming internet porn.
+In other words, they don’t have to try to win affection by making themselves presentable or by having a good education and a good job, showing confidence, or doing any of the emotional labor required to be intimate with someone.

 So I want you to take a few minutes and answer the following questions for yourself.
 They’ll help you come to a better understanding of what your needs are in terms of sex and relationships, and why you might feel the way you feel.

-But personally, I immediately bristle at the idea that marriage is for sex.
+But personally and as a sex addiction therapist for Neulia Compulsion Solutions, I immediately bristle at the idea that marriage is for sex.
 After all, you are going to be sharing many more things with the person you marry than just your bed.
-Responsibilities, bills, illnesses, children, perhaps religious or political affiliation, extended families, and all the joys and sorrows of a human life.
-Sex is the byproduct of a healthy, committed relationship; it is not the purpose for that relationship.
+Responsibilities, bills, illnesses, children, perhaps religious or political affiliation, extended families, and all the joys and sorrows of human life.
+Sex is the byproduct of a healthy, committed relationship; it is not the purpose of that relationship.

 So, in your experience, do you view committed relationships only as an opportunity to have regular sexual access to a person’s body?
 If so, has your willingness to enter a relationship dropped thanks to the so-called “hookup culture” around today?
 Or perhaps you feel that you are stuck in a relationship that hinges entirely on sex.
 How is that circumstance affecting your life?